 The ExpressVPN software has a similar layout on most platforms.
 As soon as you launch you’re presented with a big, friendly button you can click to turn the VPN on or off.
 When you’re connected it glows a comforting shade of green.
 By default, the app will automatically select the fastest server based on speed and your location, and it’s usually pretty good at choosing the best one for the job.

 Changing servers only takes a few moments.
 First, click the button to disconnect from your current server.
 A new button will appear marked “choose location”.
-Tap it and you’ll get a browsable list of all ExpressVPN’s server locations sorted by country.
+With just a single tap or click, you’ll get a browsable list of all ExpressVPN’s server locations sorted by country.
 You can even search for a city and set favorites for fast access to your most-used regions, which is incredibly useful if you access out-of-area content on a frequent basis.

 Mobile VPN Apps